Lithostratigraphy

 Lithostratigraphy is a sub-discipline of stratigraphy, the geological science associated with the study of strata or rock layers.
 Major focuses include geochronology, comparative geology, and petrology.

 In general, strata are primarily igneous or sedimentary relating to how the rock was formed.
 Sedimentary layers are laid down by deposition of sediment associated with weathering processes, decaying organic matter (biogenic) or through chemical precipitation.
 These layers are often distinguishable as having many fossils and are important for the study of biostratigraphy.
 Igneous layers occur as stacks of lava flows, layers of lava fragments (called tephra) both erupted onto the Earth's surface by volcanoes, and in layered intrusions formed deep underground.
 Igneous layers are generally devoid of fossils and represent magmatic or volcanic activity that occurred during the geologic history of an area.

-There are a number of principles that are used to explain the appearance of stratum.
+There are a number of principles that are used to explain relationships between strata.
 When an igneous rock cuts across a formation of sedimentary rock, then we can say that the igneous intrusion is younger than the sedimentary rock.
 The principle of superposition states that a sedimentary rock layer in a tectonically undisturbed stratum is younger than the one beneath and older than the one above it.
 The principle of original horizontality states that the deposition of sediments occurs as essentially horizontal beds.